2019–20 AWIHL season: League Business

 The official AWIHL gameday schedule was released at the end of September 2019.
-The season structure remained unchanged from 2018-19, with each team playing two of the four opponents in a four game series with the other two teams being played twice during the season.
+The season structure remained unchanged from 2018 to 2019, with each team playing two of the four opponents in a four-game series with the other two teams being played twice during the season.
 The AWIHL announced on 4 October a new travel partnership with SportsLink Travel, that would provide the five teams in the league a cost equalisation program for airfares and bus transfers.
 In November 2019, the league struck an agreement with Kayo Sports to stream a 'game of the week' and 20 minutes of highlights and player interviews for the 2019–20 season on Kayo's nationally available streaming service.

 Regular season

 Fixtures & results

 Running between 26 October 2019 and 19 January 2020, the AWIHL regular season consisted of 30 games in total.
-On 17 January 2020, the AWIHL commission made the decision to treat the 12 January 2020 game between Melbourne Ice and Perth Inferno as a draw and award both teams 1 point each.
+On 17 January 2020, the AWIHL commission decided to treat the 12 January 2020 game between Melbourne Ice and Perth Inferno as a draw and award both teams 1 point each.
 Initially the Inferno were awarded 2 points for winning in overtime, however the game did not progress to a shootout and a 3v3 overtime period was played instead, against league regulations.